About

 Licensing

 Crisis Connections is state licensed by DSHS/DBHR as a crisis telephone service provider and as a certified chemical dependency treatment service— crisis intervention.
-We are also nationally accredited by CONTACT USA and the Alliance of Information and Referral Systems.
+We are also nationally accredited by International Council for Helplines and Inform USA.
 As one of the oldest crisis lines in the nation, we continue to be committed to providing excellent service to all who contact us.

 How We Began